Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The beginning of the ride starts with a descent and mainly flat road before you begin a long but gradual climb bringing you to Guardia, with its castle above.
-From here you will continue on a gentle and undulating road with views of the mountains of Jaen, all the way to the main entrance of the Sierra de Jaen mountains.
-Here you stop for lunch on your own, or if you are looking for more mileage, you may opt for a challenging ride to the castle of Otiñar, rewarding you with probably the most stunning views of the entire trip.
-On the afternoon ride back to the hotel, you can opt for the support vehicle to avoid the last steep hill to your hotel.
-The ride not only offers additional mileage but some hills for a rewarding challenge.
+Start your ride with a descent and mostly flat terrain before beginning a long but gradual climb to Guardia, crowned by its hilltop castle.
+From there, continue along a gently rolling road with scenic views of the Jaén mountains, all the way to the main entrance of the Sierra de Jaén.
+Here, you can pause for lunch on your own—or, if you’re seeking more mileage, opt for a challenging ride to the castle of Otiñar, where you’ll be rewarded with some of the most stunning views of the entire trip.
+Today may also offer an additional independent ride for experienced cyclists.
+Ask your trip leaders for details or choose to shuttle back to the Parador.

 Included Meals: Breakfast, Dinner

-After breakfast, you will start your morning ride in the small town of Benalúa de las Villas.
-Begin with a gradual descent through a valley with the Sierra Nevada mountain range in the distance and head towards the enchanting city of Granada.
-You will pedal through towns that were heavily fortified in the Middle Ages prior to the final conquest of Granada in 1492, including Colomera with its castle and towering church.
-As you continue on the Ruta de las Fortalezas, you will find traces of Roman influence, including a 2,000-year-old bridge.
-Leaving the mountains and small villages behind, you will enter La Vega Granada´s main valley and finish your ride with lunch and celebratory toast under the shade of pine trees with a cool breeze coming from the Cubillas Reservoir.
+After breakfast, begin your morning ride in the small town of Benalúa de las Villas.
+Enjoy a gradual descent through a valley with the Sierra Nevada mountain range in the distance as you head toward the enchanting city of Granada.
+Along the way, you’ll pass through towns once heavily fortified in the Middle Ages, including Colomera, with its imposing castle and church.
+Following the Ruta de las Fortalezas (“Route of the Fortresses”), you’ll also spot traces of Roman influence, including a 2,000-year-old bridge.
+Leaving the mountains and villages behind, you’ll enter La Vega, Granada’s fertile main valley, and finish your ride with lunch and a celebratory toast beneath the pine trees, cooled by breezes from the Cubillas Reservoir.

 Today's Ride Choices